 5. Understand that love can be uncomfortable

-Love requires vulnerability.
+This type of love requires vulnerability.
 And Brene Brown is the queen of vulnerability.
 She says,

 “Staying vulnerable is a risk we have to take if we want to experience connection.”

 Forgiveness is one of the hardest things that we can do.
-We often live so much in the past that we never give someone the chance to prove that they have learned and grown as a person.
+We often live so much in the past that we never give someone else the chance to prove that they have learned and grown as a person.
 This is another way that we live in the ego.

 Yet, hearing “I’m sorry” is one of the most powerful healers that we can also experience when it is said in honesty and integrity.